ED-based Models of Telehealth for Older Adults

-Telehealth is about bringing the expertise to the patient instead of bringing the patient to the expert.
-In this case this is about providing acute unscheduled care to patients, without necessarily displacing them.
+Telehealth is about bringing expertise to the patient instead of bringing the patient to the expert.
+In this case, this is about providing acute unscheduled care to patients, without necessarily displacing them.
 This concept is particularly important now when people are, rightly or wrongly, afraid to access EDs and when every displacement and transfer heightens the risk of infection and expends valuable scarce PPE.
 Telehealth can enhance efficiency, decrease cost, and increase safety and the perception of safety.

 Jeffrey Davis 10’40”

 The Centre for Medicare and Medicaid Services has, since March 1 2020, implemented some significant changes to what emergency physicians and emergency departments care bill for.
-Previously telehealth could only be provided in remote or rural areas; now is can be used in any area.
+Previously telehealth could only be provided in remote or rural areas; now it can be used in any area.
 Fee codes for emergency management, critical care, and observation can be billed regardless of the place of service – and paid at the same as in-person care.
 Significant waivers have been implemented regarding HIPAA privacy considerations, including authorizing the use of commercial open access platforms like Face Time, Skype, and Zoom.
 These changes are established as temporary however getting the “genie back in the bottle” (head of CMS, Seema Verma) may be challenging.

 Michael Kurliand 22’30”

-Mike describes the development of a programme linking PALTC (nursing homes) in the San Diego County with local emergency departments to avoid unnecessary transfers and hospital utilization.
-Main learning points from the project: there is suddenly a huge increase in interest in telehealth in the PALTC world; if you’re reaching out to nursing homes, understand their reality — staffing, resident needs, what problems they have and how you can help address them; focus on the communications and the relationships with your local homes.
+Mike describes the development of a program linking PALTC (nursing homes) in the San Diego County with local emergency departments to avoid unnecessary transfers and hospital utilization.
+Main learning points from the project: there is suddenly a huge increase in interest in telehealth in the PALTC world; if you’re reaching out to nursing homes, understand their reality — staffing, resident needs, what problems they have, and how you can help address them; focus on the communications and the relationships with your local homes.